HigherOrderCO/Kind/DOCUMENTATION.md

   | false => not(b)
 ```

-Under the hoods, this just adds an extra lambda on each branch:
+Under the hood, this just adds an extra lambda on each branch:

 ```haskell
 import Base#